Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Brian Downey: An original member of Lizzy, Brian stayed with Phil through thick and thin for the next 13 years, playing with all the various Lizzy lineups as well as with Phil on his solo efforts.
 After Phil's death, he played in the tribute Thin Lizzy line-up with John Sykes, Scott Gorham, Darren Wharton and Marco Mendoza, but had been absent from subsequent Thin Lizzy touring bands.
 In May, 2010, Brian rejoined the Lizzy lineup and is currently touring with the band (late 2011) commemorating 25 years since Phil Lynott's death.

 Eric Wrixon: Although a founder member of the band, he left before they achieved fame and success.
 In the years since then, Eric has toured and is often associated with reunited versions of Them, with Jim Armstrong, John Wilson, and others.
-He currently (2011) lives in Italy and tours with a line-up including himself (vocals and keyboards), Billy McCoy (guitars), Luca Nardi (bass) and Tom Wagener (drums).
+In 2011, he was living in Italy and touring with a line-up including himself (vocals and keyboards), Billy McCoy (guitars), Luca Nardi (bass) and Tom Wagener (drums).

 Scott Gorham: Joining the band after the departure of Eric Bell, Scott stayed with the band until it's break up around 1983.
 He was the longest serving member of the band other than Brian and Phil.
 After Lizzy broke up, Scott joined Phenomena II, where he met Leif Johansen with whom he formed 21 Guns, which has released three albums.
 He also played spells with Asia, the Rollins Band, and Supertramp.
 In 1996, Scott reformed Thin Lizzy with former band members, playing various tours in tribute to Phil.
 After John Sykes' departure in 2009, Scott set to work on creating the greatest lineup of Thin Lizzy since Phil's passing.
 Rejoining him are old band mates Brian Downey and Darren Wharton.